History of Algeria (1962–1999): Lack of Historiography

 The historiography on this period, particularly for the 1960s and 1970s, is fairly limited.
 Most of the history on Algeria focuses on its anti-colonial struggle, with detailed events being discussed until 1962, when Algeria became independent.
 The literature on Algerian history typically considers its colonisation, the war of independence, and the civil violence of the 1990s.

-Compared to the dates and events which are present in the historiography on Algeria’s war of independence or the 1990s, there is not much literature on the 1960s and 1970s, despite the fact that this period was also packed with various events.The Revue Algérienne des Sciences Juridiques, Politiques et Economiques, published for 1964 and the first two months of 1965, is 23 pages long, and contains almost daily happenings.
+Compared to the dates and events which are present in the historiography on Algeria’s war of independence or the 1990s, there is not much literature on the 1960s and 1970s, despite the fact that this period was also packed with various events.
+The Revue Algérienne des Sciences Juridiques, Politiques et Economiques, published for 1964 and the first two months of 1965, is 23 pages long, and contains almost daily happenings.

 The work of historians varies considerably between the colonial and post-colonial periods of Algerian history.
 This is both in quantity- since less historians study post-1962 Algeria- and quality, as research on this period is typically not carried out by experienced academics.

 Various factors contribute to this lack of historiography, as history for the years following 1962 is often difficult to research.
 This is due to several aspects of post-independence Algeria.
 One such feature is state propaganda.
 The Front de Libération nationale (FLN) shaped the national narrative in Algeria as a way of anchoring its legitimacy.
-This narrative encouraged the adoption of the morals and attitudes of the FLN, and was assimilated into official texts, such as 1963, 1976, and 1989 constitutions.
-The FLN also excluded its opposing political forces from its imposed narrative.
-The determination of the FLN to control the rendering of events influenced the questions which historians could ask, as well as the material available to them.
+This narrative encouraged the adoption of the morals and attitudes of the FLN, and was assimilated into official texts, such as the 1963, 1976, and 1989 constitutions.
+The FLN also excluded its opposing political forces from this imposed narrative.
+Their determination to control the rendering of events influenced the questions which historians could ask, as well as the material available to them.
 As a result, it contributed to the lack of historiography on post-1962 Algeria.